Natalie Horler: Cascada

 Cascada's third studio album, Evacuate the Dancefloor, was released in the United Kingdom in July 2009.
-It spawned one of their most successful singles "Evacuate the Dancefloor", which was number one in the UK and Netherlands.
+It spawned one of their most successful singles, "Evacuate the Dancefloor", which reached No. 1 in the UK and Netherlands.
 The album itself made it to No. 8 in the UK Albums Chart and No. 7 in the U.S. Billboard Dance/Electronic Albums.
-Other singles from this album include "Fever", which probably failed to chart in the UK due to no physical release.
-However, the single reached No. 18 in the Slovak Airplay Chart and did reach No. 3 in the UK Dance Chart, and the final single from this album was "Dangerous" which made it to No. 2 in the Dutch Tipparade (Bubbling Under) Chart and No. 10 in the Finnish Singles Chart, the song also had minor success in the UK charting at No. 67 in the UK Singles Chart.
+Other singles from this album include "Fever", which had no physical release and failed to chart in the UK.
+However, the single reached No. 18 in the Slovak Airplay Chart and No. 3 in the UK Dance Chart.
+The final single from this album was "Dangerous" which made it to No. 10 in the Finnish Singles Chart and No. 67 in the UK Singles Chart.

-Cascada released a new single, "Pyromania", on 19 March 2010; it was the group's least successful lead single to date, failing to reach the top 40 in the UK.
-It did, however, reach the top 20 in France.
-"San Francisco" was the next single from the upcoming album, and continued the group's new electropop direction.
-The single made the top 20 in Austria, Germany and the Netherlands.
-The release of these two singles was preceded by the release of their fourth studio album, Original Me, which was released on 20 June 2011, their lowest selling album ever, reaching No. 24 in the UK Albums Chart.
+Cascada released a new single, "Pyromania", on 19 March 2010; it was the group's least successful lead single to date, failing to reach the Top 40 in the UK.
+It did, however, reach the Top 20 in France.
+"San Francisco" was the next single from the album, and continued the group's new electropop direction.
+The single made the Top 20 in Austria, Germany and the Netherlands.
+The release of these two singles was preceded by the release of their fourth studio album, Original Me, which was released on 20 June 2011, their lowest selling album, reaching No. 24 in the UK Albums Chart.
 The next single from the album was "Au Revoir" which failed to make much impact on any major chart, as did the final single, "Night Nurse".

 On 20 March 2012, Cascada released a new single, "Summer of Love".
-This single was a return to Cascada's earlier dance sounds, and already improve declining record sales, reaching the top 20 in Austria, Belgium, Germany and Switzerland.
+This single was a return to Cascada's earlier dance sounds, and improved declining sales, reaching the Top 20 in Austria, Belgium, Germany and Switzerland.
 The group then released a compilation album called Back on the Dancefloor.

-Cascada released a new single on 22 July 2012, a cover of "The Rhythm of the Night" of Italian Eurodance group Corona which was thought to be the lead single from their fifth studio album in 2013.
+Cascada released a new single on 22 July 2012, a cover of "The Rhythm of the Night" of Italian Eurodance group Corona which was the lead single from their compilation album titled The Best of Cascada, in 2013.